chindris/silverback-template/packages/drupal/entity_create_split/README.md

 ## Special case for the Gutenberg editor

 The Gutenberg editor does a lot of alterations on the create form.
 For this reason, it is better that the form alter hook of the gutenberg module to not run at all.
-This is not easy possible, so right now the easiest approach is to just patch the module.
-The patch is included in the _patches/gutenberg_ folder.
+This is not easy possible, so right now the easiest approach is to just patch the module with the patch from https://www.drupal.org/project/gutenberg/issues/3445677/

 The functionality should also work without the patch, but the initial form will not look that nice.